Master's In Music Therapy

 - contribute to research through a variety of educational and clinical arenas.

 Applying to the Program

-In order to be accepted into the graduate program in music therapy, an applicant must first be accepted into the Ohio University Graduate School.
+To be accepted into the graduate program in music therapy, an applicant must first be accepted into the Ohio University Graduate School.
 The Ohio University School of Music requires all graduate applicants to have an undergraduate degree in music to be considered for admittance.
-The following is a link to the OU graduate school where you can find application and deadline information.
+Applicants can find the application information here.

-Students also need to complete the following in order to be considered for admittance to the Music Therapy department.
+Students also need to complete the following to be considered for admittance to the Music Therapy department.

 If applicant has a music therapy bachelor’s degree/MT-BC:

 Submit Graduate Application, which includes:

 - A brief narrative (use .Word or .pdf format) about music background and experience, with an explanation demonstrating why prospective student is a strong candidate for the Ohio University music therapy graduate program.

 - Current resume

 - One video link* demonstrating skills on piano, voice, and guitar.
 These skills can also be demonstrated during an in-person interview if needed.